BCarnaval/dvmc-impurity-solver/samples/dVMC_CDMFT/README.md

 </div>

-This directory contains a direct application of the dVMC software usage to compute the ground state of a small 1D cluster with bath sites then using the Q-matrix representation in cluster dynamical mean field theory (CDMFT) from PyQCM library.
+This directory contains a direct application of the dVMC software to compute the ground state of a 1D cluster with bath sites then using the Q-matrix representation in cluster dynamical mean field theory (CDMFT) from PyQCM library.